-The Brexit negotiations with the UK did not have any impact on the risk situation in terms of credit or residual value risk in fiscal year 2017.
-Nevertheless, the Bank is continuing to monitor the risk situation closely so that it can take a proactive approach to any developments that may occur.
+The Brexit negotiations with the United Kingdom did not have any impact on the risk situation in terms of credit or residual value risk in fiscal year 2018.
+The Bank is monitoring the risk situation closely so that it can take a proactive approach to any developments that may occur.
+Various scenarios were analyzed in 2018 in connection with the imminent Brexit vote, allowing the Bank to be prepared for all eventualities.
 In addition, there is a regular exchange of information with the regulatory authorities on current developments.